Nelson

 • In the movie Goodbye, Mr. Chips sounded such a phrase: one hand, one eye, one destiny (there is something mysterious about this too).

-Nelson – examples in matches
+Nelson in Cricket – Examples in Matches

 By the way, in Australian cricket, the number 87 is considered magic.
 By the way, in Australian cricket, the number 87 is considered magic.
 In another way, it is called the Devil’s Number.
 Why 87?
 Because if you subtract the number 87 from 100, you get the unlucky number 13.
 The name Devil’s Number appeared after the famous Australian player Ian Johnson, who was difficult to knock out of the game, was fired in one match on the 87th set of runs.